 Decisions on fumigant use will not be greatly influenced by considerations of tilth.
-Fumigants kill fungi, however, and fungal hyphae are important to the fragile crumb structure of sands.
-When prepared seed bed surfaces are fumigated, visible settling and increased density may follow.
+Fumigants kill fungi, however, and fungal prepared seed bed surfaces are fumigated, visible settling and increased density may follow.
 The consequences for seed beds formed after fumigation are not known but obviously are not severe.
 New fungi develop rapidly and likely restabilize soil crumbs.